 warping or scars.
 Yvonne continues her work in earnest in the area of Petoskey,

 Michigan, where she has been making quill boxes for over 20 years.
 Her sons

 Arnold and Chris Walker and Jacob Keshick as well as her daughter are

 continuing the rich tradition.
-Tom and Sally Paquin have also made superior quality quill boxes for over twenty years using primarily died quills.
+Arnold Walker is currently producing wonderful boxes with natural quills some of which are shown below.
+Outstanding work is being done by Tom and Sally Paquin.
+They have also made superior quality quill boxes for over twenty years using primarily died quills.
 The box pictured above is an example of their quill work of the highest level.

 A good general book is “The Technique of Porcupine Quill Decoration Among the North American Indians” by William C. Orchard.

 Examples of work by many artist can be seen at Three Pines Studio and Gallery in Cross Village Michigan.
 All pictured below have been sold but are shown as examples of the nature and quality of the work by the top artists represented here.Almost all of the quill boxes below were made by Tom and Sally Paquin, some are 6 inches in diameter and have sold for $1300 each.
 They can range in size from 3" to 7" and can be round or oval.We can have a specific box made for you!
 Those pictured below should give you an idea of the diversity of designs.

 4: Monarch Butterfly by Tom and Sally Paquin

 6: Eagle in flight by Arnold Walker